Art (ART)

 Prerequisites: None

-ART 239 Introduction to Graphic Design and Letterpress Printing (4 Credits)
+ART 239 Introduction to Letterpress Printing and Design (4 Credits)

 A hands-on introduction to designing and letterpress printing cards, posters/broadsides, and books, using metal, wood, and polymer type.
 Students will learn how to move fluidly between designing digitally and traditionally.
 Demonstrations and assignments will assist those new to art, as well as experienced artists, with thinking and working like a graphic designer, printer, and book artist.
 Students will have the opportunity to work individually and collaboratively, using their own creative writing and images and/or the work of other writers and artists.
 Readings, visiting artists, and field trips to campus and Twin Cities design, letterpress, and book arts sites will encourage the study of historical and contemporary relationships between text, image, and sequential movement.
 Spring.